Kamisado

-Kamisado is an abstract strategy board game for two players that's played on an 8x8 multicoloured board.
+Kamisado is an abstract strategy board game for two players that is played on an 8x8 multicoloured board.
 Each player controls a set of eight octagonal dragon tower pieces.
 Each player's set of dragon towers contains a tower to match each of the colours that appear on the squares of the board (i.e., a brown tower, a green tower, etc.).
 One player's towers have gold dragons mounted on the top, while the other player's towers are topped with black dragons.
+The game was published in 2008 by Burley Games.

 Origin

 In an interview, designer Peter Burley said that the design of Kamisado dated back to a chance observation in a men's room in the 1970s.
 "I noticed that the floor had an interesting pattern of small colored tiles", he said.
 "I mentally made a note that this could possibly be used as a basis for a board game – this is something that I do quite a lot, whenever I see something a bit different.
 It must have made a deep impression on this occasion, however, because that night I had a vivid dream involving this tile pattern, and somehow the notion of 'whatever colour you land on, your opponent must move a piece that matches this'.
 I guess my subconscious mind had been working on this and sorted it out while I was asleep."